JayVanidani2001/MINESWEEPER-GAME/README.md

 # MINESWEEPER-GAME
-The project I have made by just using basic DSA.
+The project I have made by using DSA.